rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 ## All the Places Patterns May be Used

 Patterns pop up in a number of places in Rust.
-You've been using them a lot without realizing it!
+You’ve been using them a lot without realizing it!
 This section is a reference to all the places where patterns are valid.